 The "Lake Highlands TOD Sustainable Development Infrastructure" Project, with Dallas County and PC LH as partners, was selected for funding as an infrastructure project totaling \$3,243,000 to expand the hike and bike trail south from the LHTC to the existing White Rock Creek Trail (at Skillman Street, north of Abrams Road).
 In late 2015, City took the lead on managing the project with the Skillman TIF District providing \$346,800 in local match support and Dallas County committing up to \$271,000 (net project management costs).
-Design work has been completed for the trail extension and construction is estimated for completion February 2020, weather permitting.
+The trail extension construction is nearing completion.